jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 ### install `riscv64imac-unknown-none-elf` target

-We require several unstable features from the nightly Rust version, and then we install the RISC-V target.
+We choose nightly Rust since several unstable features are required, then we install the RISC-V target.

 ``` sh
 # use nightly version rust